 ADEQ identified three facilities reasonably anticipated to impact visibility at the Upper Buffalo Wilderness Area: OG&E Muskogee Generating Station, WFEC Hugo Generating Station, and GRDA GREC.
 The WFEC Hugo Generating Station performed a four-factor analysis, which can be found in Appendix E. No controls were found to be cost efficient enough to consider further.
 The GRDA GREC also performed a four-factor analysis, which can be found in Appendix E. No controls were found to be cost efficient enough to consider further.
 OG&E Muskogee Generating Station added controls after 2016 pursuant to best available retrofit technology.
+In addition, the facility is subject to CSAPR requirements.
 Therefore, no further analysis was required of Muskogee Generating Station (further description can be found in Section 5).
 The additional source that Oklahoma identified, Buzzi Unichem Pryor, has had emissions decreases since 2016 that were substantial enough to warrant foregoing additional analysis.
 DEQ consulted with ADEQ and shared four-factor analyses as requested.